top of page

 For most agricultural applications, the pole barn is the clear winner for upfront cost-effectiveness.

-Foundation Savings: A rigid frame building requires a continuous concrete footer and slab to support the weight of the steel.
-With a pole barn, your foundation is the post holes.
-This can save you 15% to 25% of your total project cost immediately.
+1. Foundation Savings: A rigid frame building requires a continuous concrete footer and slab to support the weight of the steel.
+With a pole barn, your foundation consists of post holes.
+This can save us 15% to 25% of our total project cost immediately.

 The Logistics: Nationwide Shipping Advantage